 It is only offenders in Homicide trials that have access to Legal Aid Bureau lawyers who are government lawyers.
-The main reason for this is the shortage of lawyers at Legal Aid Bureau.
+The main reason for this is the shortage of lawyers at the Legal Aid Bureau.

 What would you like to change about the legal system in Malawi?

 Our legal system is adversarial in nature and in criminal matters it only focuses on the accused person.
 The victim is sidelined and only needed and thought of when it comes to giving evidence.
 Mostly the victim is a spectator.

 I would like to see the law focusing more on the victims of crime, offering more support, because the punishment of your offender alone does not suffice for a victim who has suffered emotional, physical and material loss, especially in cases involving sexual violence and human trafficking.
 Currently, this is not possible because the system is crafted in such a way that it just looks at the offender and the punishment they deserve.